David Bowie: 1980–1988: New Romantic and pop era

 Bowie reached his peak of popularity and commercial success in 1983 with Let's Dance.
 Co-produced by Chic's Nile Rodgers, the album went platinum in both the UK and the US.
 Its three singles became top 20 hits in both countries, where its title track reached number one.
 "Modern Love" and "China Girl" each made number two in the UK, accompanied by a pair of "absorbing" music videos that Buckley said activated key archetypes in the pop world ...
 'Let's Dance', with its little narrative surrounding the young Aboriginal couple, targeted 'youth', and 'China Girl', with its bare-bummed (and later partially censored) beach lovemaking scene ... was sufficiently sexually provocative to guarantee heavy rotation on MTV.
 Then-unknown Texas blues guitarist Stevie Ray Vaughan guested on the album, featuring prominently on the title track.
 Let's Dance was followed by the six-month Serious Moonlight Tour, which was extremely successful.
-At the 1984 MTV Video Music Awards Bowie received two awards including the inaugural Video Vanguard Award.
+At the 1984 MTV Video Music Awards, Bowie received two awards including the inaugural Video Vanguard Award.

 Tonight (1984), another dance-oriented album, found Bowie collaborating with Pop and Tina Turner.
 Co-produced by Hugh Padgham, it included a number of cover songs, including three Pop covers and the 1966 Beach Boys hit "God Only Knows".
 The album bore the transatlantic top 10 hit "Blue Jean", itself the inspiration for the Julien Temple-directed short film Jazzin' for Blue Jean, in which Bowie played the dual roles of romantic protagonist Vic and arrogant rock star Screaming Lord Byron.
 The short won Bowie his only non-posthumous Grammy Award for Best Short Form Music Video.
 In early 1985, Bowie's collaboration with the Pat Metheny Group, "This Is Not America", for the soundtrack of The Falcon and the Snowman, was released as a single and became a top 40 hit in the UK and US.
-In July that year, Bowie performed at Wembley Stadium for Live Aid, a multi-venue benefit concert for Ethiopian famine relief.
+In July, Bowie performed at Wembley Stadium for Live Aid, a multi-venue benefit concert for Ethiopian famine relief.
 Bowie and Mick Jagger duetted on a cover of Martha and the Vandellas' "Dancing in the Street" as a fundraising single, which went to number one in the UK and number seven in the US; its video premiered during Live Aid.